About the ABO

 News & Announcements

+- Visit the Diplomate Digest blog for news and current events.
 The purpose of Diplomate Digest is to facilitate discussion about topics that matter to the Board's community of 16,000 diplomates.
-Posts cover topics of professional achievement, practice excellence, and ways you can contribute to the certification program of the future.
-Once a month, we'll email you the top posts to keep you up to date on the latest news.
-If you haven't been receiving our emails, complete the form below to sign up.
+Posts cover topics of professional achievement, practice excellence, and ways you can contribute to the co-design of the certification program of the future.